awsdocs/amazon-ecs-developer-guide/doc_source/cluster-auto-scaling.md

 Consider the following when you use the new console:
 + The Amazon ECS managed scaling feature is on by default\.
 For more information, see [Managed scale\-out behavior](#managed-scaling-scaleout)\.
-+ Managed termination is off by default\.
++ Managed termination protection is off by default\.
 + Auto Scaling instance\-scale\-in protection is off by default\.
 For more information, see [Using instance scale\-in protection](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-instance-protection.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 + The Auto Scaling group used with your capacity provider can't have instance weighting settings\.
 Instance weighting isn't supported when used with an Amazon ECS capacity provider\.